-The ultimate guide to cyber hygiene for public sector agencies
+The ultimate guide to cyber hygiene

-Cyber hygiene is about proactively planning your security strategy to prevent cyberattacks, so you can keep services open.
+Cyber hygiene is about proactively planning your security strategy to prevent against cyberattacks.

 The hybrid workforce has broadened the attack surface and cybercrime is becoming more sophisticated.
 Evidence of this is easy to find with a quick look at the latest news articles recounting the stories of government and private company networks falling prey to ransomware.